syncfusion-content/blazor-docs/blazor/mention/sorting.md

 # Sorting in Blazor Mention Component

-The `SortOrder` property of the Mention component allows you to specify the order in which the suggestion list items should be displayed.
+The [SortOrder](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.DropDowns.SfDropDownBase-1.html#Syncfusion_Blazor_DropDowns_SfDropDownBase_1_SortOrder) property of the Mention component allows you to specify the order in which the suggestion list items should be displayed.
 By default, the `SortOrder` property is set to `None`, which means that the suggestion list items will be displayed in their original order.
-The `SortOrder` property can be set to one of three values: `Ascending`, `Descending`, or `None`.
+The `SortOrder` property can be set to one of the below three values.

-The available type of sort orders are:

 SortOrder     | Description
 ------------  | -------------